paulkarpenko/us-code-ui/uscode/title-51-national-and-commercial-space-programs/chapter-509-commercial-space-launch-activities.md

   (D) an appeal from a decision of the chair related to the application of the rules of the Senate to the procedures related to a resolution.

-**(f) Application.—** This section applies to a license issued or transferred under this chapter for which the Secretary receives a complete and valid application not later than December 31, 2016.
+**(f) Application.—** This section applies to a license issued or transferred under this chapter for which the Secretary receives a complete and valid application not later than September 30, 2025.
 This section does not apply to permits.

 ### Statutory Notes